Soliciting and Selling

-Saint Mary-of-the-Woods College prohibits the solicitation of monies, goods or services by any organization or individual without the expressed written permission of the Chief Student Development Officer.
+Saint Mary-of-the-Woods College prohibits the solicitation of monies, goods or services by any organization or individual without the expressed written permission of the Vice President for Operations.
 The College will ask any violators of this policy to cease activities immediately and it reserves the right to ask the violator to leave campus.
-The College authorizes the SMWC Development staff to seek funds from those in the local community; all other clubs and organizations are prohibited from such activities.
+The College authorizes the SMWC Advancement staff to seek funds from those in the local community; all other clubs and organizations are prohibited from such activities.

 The College will annually recognize both internal and external organizations that have the support and permission of the College to solicit funds from the campus community.
 These organizations will be afforded the opportunity to utilize campus wide email, voicemail, and postings.
 All other campus clubs and organizations wishing to promote a fundraiser on campus must obtain permission.

-- A written request for permission for a fundraiser must be submitted to vice president for Student Life detailing what the funds are to be used for, the type of promotional activity, and a timeline for the activity.
+- A written request for permission for a fundraiser must be submitted to Vice President for Operations detailing what the funds are to be used for, the type of promotional activity, and a timeline for the activity.

-- The vice president for Student Life will consult with the vice present for Advancement to ensure that activities are appropriate and that there are no conflicts with other solicitations.
+- The Vice President for Operations will consult with the Vice President for Advancement to ensure that activities are appropriate and that there are no conflicts with other solicitations.

 - The group will receive written notification of the decision.